Well Furlong Art and Theatre logo

 Maggi Hambling's sculpture of Oscar Wilde

-Maggi Hambling's delightful scallop shell sculpture at Aldburgh's beach.
+Maggi Hambling's delightful scallop shell sculpture on Aldburgh's beach.

 The sculpture is 12ft high splayed steel.
 It is a tribute to the composer Benjamin Britten & and it reads "I hear those voices that will not be drowned", words from Britten's opera Peter Grimes.